 Additionally, it is expressly illegal to make a U-turn:

 - On limited-access expressways

-- Anywhere a sign says U-turns are prohibited.
+- Anywhere a sign says U-turns are prohibited

 The impact of a U-turn accident can cause a variety of injuries.
 In a motor vehicle collision, drivers and passengers are jolted by the initial impact and slammed against the structure of the vehicle, airbags, and each other.

 Common car accident injuries include: